ConservationMetrics/gc-docs/docs/reference/gc-toolkit/onboarding/index.md

 The first barrier is your Alias.
 Please do not share this with anyone outside of your organization, as it is the first door to your infrastructure.

-We also have a user access list that we will experience in just a second.
+We also utilize user authentication and authorization to only allow approved users to access the resources.

 For some services, we might have a predefined user/password combination that I will share with you when we get to them.